Olian04/discord-sometimes-helpful-bot/README.md

 ## `!event [title]`

-State that you are planning an event, then ppl may react with thumbs up/down or questionmark depending on if they plan to attend or not.
+State that you are planning an event, then ppl may react with :thumbsup: / :thumbsdown: or :grey_question: depending on if they plan to attend or not.
 The event comment will update with a list of the ppl who have responded & in the order they responded.
+Reacting with a :wrench: will alow you to change the title of the event.
+The bot the sends a DM to the user providing further instructions.

 ![](assets/event2.png)